POUR HOUSE TRIVIA RULES AND FREQUENTLY ASKED QUESTIONS

 CLICK HERE for information regarding the current California standings.

-Pour House Trivia Postseason:
+Pour House Trivia Postseason (Washington DC area):

 At the close of each season, the best teams earn an opportunity to compete in the Pour House Trivia World Series.
 To qualify for the World Series, teams must advance through the playoff round, typically held on a weekend afternoon two weeks before the World Series.
-There are two methods by which teams can automatically qualify for the PHT playoffs:
+There are three methods by which teams can qualify for the PHT playoffs:

-Pour House Trivia Wild Card games:
+Pour House Trivia Wild Card games (Washington DC area):

-** For venues that start trivia after March 1, the points requirement will be adjusted based on the number of games played during the season.
+** For venues that start trivia after April 1, the requirement to reach the Wild Card game will be adjusted based on the number of games played during the season.

 Frequently Asked Questions: